 - 4 tablespoons water

-- 1 tablespoon Shaoxing cooking wine (optional but highly recommended)
+- 1 tablespoon Shaoxing rice wine (optional but highly recommended)

 - ½ teaspoon salt

 - Prepare the gai lan:After the Chinese broccoli is rinsed and cleaned, shake off as much water as possible.
 Separate the leaves from each stem and keep them separated.
 Using a vegetable peeler or pairing knife, peel off the outer skin of the stem until the tender, pale green center is revealed.
 This is especially helpful for regular gai lan.*

 - For the Chinese broccoli stems, trim off the bottoms, then cut the stems at an angle, into bit size pieces.
 For the leaves, stack them together and cut them into 1 to 2 inch pieces.
 Keep the stems and leaves separated.

 - Cook the gai lan:In a wok or large pan over medium heat, add the oil.
 Once the oil is hot, add the sliced garlic and sauté until the garlic starts to brown.

 - Add the Chinese broccoli stems and stir fry briefly, about 15 to 30 seconds, then, add the leaves.
 Give everything a rough mix.

 - Drizzle in the water and cover with a lid.
 Allow the gai lan to steam for about 2 minutes, or until the leaves are wilted and the stems are just tender.
 You may need to stir the vegetables mid way to help it cook more evenly.